Rowdy Tellez Player Props: Brewers vs. Reds

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee with 40 hits, batting .238 this season with 17 extra-base hits.
+- Tellez has 42 hits, which is tops among Milwaukee hitters this season, while batting .243 with 17 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 118th, his on-base percentage ranks 103rd, and he is 40th in the league in slugging.
+- Among the qualifying batters, he ranks 111th in batting average, while his on-base percentage ranks 97th and he is 42nd in slugging.

+- In 34.0% of his games this season, Tellez has driven in at least one run.
+In six of those games (11.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 34.6% of his games this year, with more than one run scored in 5.8%.
+- He has scored in 18 games this season (34.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.